danylokravchenko/GeoYCSB/README.md

 * `geo_storage_host`
 * `geo_storage_port`

 Database client has to be extended with geo operations.
-Currently, MongoDB, Couchbase, and ArangoDB are extended.
+Currently, MongoDB, Couchbase, ArangoDB, and PolyphenyDB are extended.
 Other databases could be adapted in the same way.

 For example, to run a geo benchmark on the MongoDB:

-1. Create MongoDB database and populate a collection (`usertable` was defined in YCSB, it is also kept in GeoYCSB) with GeoJSON values.
+1. Create MongoDB database and populate a collection (`usertable` was defined in YCSB, this convention is also kept in GeoYCSB) with GeoJSON values.
 Create geospatial index on the GeoJSON field.

 2. Load the benchmark: